Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 By Scott Stilphen

-Although there are many more games that were planned or started than those listed here, this article only covers those which has some artwork associated with it (box art, artist renderings of screens, or actual screenshots) or are known to exist.
+Although there are many more games that were planned or started than those listed here, this article only covers games either having some related artwork (box art, artist renderings of screens, or actual screenshots) or are known to exist.
 It also covers known early versions of released games, and advertised artwork or screenshots that differed (sometimes drastically) from the released version.

 COMPANY GAMES